GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $10,000 , 6 lbs.
 Flail
 A whip made of vertebrae connected by chains.
 This weapon is made by a Dyllakhar using the spine of their first victim.
 Does not have to be wound to use, but only rolls a d12 for the attack roll when used this way.
 Inflicts a cutting attack.
 A dyllakhar ignores that penalty and also gains a +1 bonus to attacks and parries if the weapon is wound.
-In place of damaging a foe's armor, they must succeed a [Rflx] save or be knocked prone, having been tripped, until they use and action or their movement to get back up.
+In place of damaging a foe's armor, they must succeed a [Rflx] save or be knocked prone, having been tripped, until they use an action or their movement to get back up.
 A creature without legs/wings ignores this of course. *Each of these is enchanted by a random enchantment like those available to standard weapons.
 Anytime the attack roll result is a 9, it also inflicts a necrotic attack against the foe*.

 **Shme** (*unique*)
 $2,500 , .1 lb.